 For travellers with a caravan on the Victorian silo art trail

 For many travellers in Australia having a caravan is a great way to see the country and journey on the Victorian Silo Art Trail.
-There are plenty of caravan parks for you to consider on your silo artwork in Victoria holiday.
-Glenrowan, Benella, Wangaratta and Brocken Creek camp parks offer sites and cabins for those looking to stay in the area.
+There are plenty of caravan parks for you to consider on your silo artwork in the Victoria holiday.
+Glenrowan, Benalla, Wangaratta and Brocken Creek camp parks offer sites and cabins for those looking to stay in the area.

 For people needing hotel accommodation for the silo artwork Victoria trail